Sawuare/misk/README.txt

 The directories and files in here are:

-  aux/
+  add/
-    Auxiliary scripts which must be executed from this directory.
+    Additional scripts which must be executed from this directory.

     *.sh -> POSIX shell scripts